nhsconnect/FHIR-CDS/pages/explore/api_flag.md

 ### Usage ###
 The [Flag](http://hl7.org/fhir/stu3/flag.html) resource is used to carry information about a patient that is not a clinical assertion e.g. Scene Safety, transport requirements, accessibility requirements, patient preferences and reasonable adjustments.

-Detailed implementation guidance for an `Flag` resource in the context of a CDS Encounter Reports is given below:
+Detailed implementation guidance for a `Flag` resource within the scope of this implementation guide is given below:

 <table style="min-width:100%;width:100%">